vitalijneverkevic/instructlab-runpod/README.md

 ![Banner](https://github.com/instructlab/.github/blob/main/assets/instructlab-banner.png)
 # Instruct Lab Docker Image for RunPod GPU Instances

-This repository contains the Dockerfile and instructions to build and run the Instruct Lab image, which is optimized for NVIDIA CUDA.
+This is **experimental unofficial** repository that contains Dockerfile and instructions to build and run the Instruct Lab image, which is optimized for NVIDIA CUDA.

 ## Features